H4rtland/masters/week6/README.md

 Maximum likelihood is an alternative method to chi^2 fitting.
 It is in general equivalent to chi^2 for bins with large numbers of events, but handles bins with few events more accurately.
-This is especially important in this project, where we will be dealing rare decay processes which may only produce up to tens of events.
+This is especially important in this project, where we will be dealing with rare decay processes which may only produce up to tens of events.

 Mathematically, the log of the likelihood, L, is given by this equation.